Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 * [About regional local community management in Mozilla](https://discourse.mozilla.org/t/about-regional-local-community-management-in-mozilla/38924)
 * [About the Volunteer role in the Mozilla workflow decision chain](https://discourse.mozilla.org/t/about-the-volunteer-role-in-the-mozilla-workflow-decision-chain/38451)

-The lesson of this section is: don't be afraid to ask (in the right place) questions.
+The lesson of this section is: don't be afraid to ask questions (in the right place).
 Open source contributors also have a big problem about communications because you need to be also a good communicator. **We are exposed on the internet**, what we say as comment about a project or a issue can be the first step of the [Butterfly effect](https://en.wikipedia.org/wiki/Butterfly_effect).
 We prefer async communication, especially if we are not native English speakers because we can improve the quality of what we have to say and be more comfortable.

 An example of don't be afraid is [John Carmack](https://en.wikipedia.org/wiki/John_Carmack), one of the authors of videogames like Wolfenstein and Doom and pioneers of releasing as open source famous video games.
-As today is the Consulting CTO Oculus VR and a famous developer from all the innovation in the 3D world and the promoter of Open Source.
+Today he is the Consulting CTO Oculus VR and a famous developer from all the innovation in the 3D world and the promoter of Open Source.
 Anyway as every single person in front of something is not clear, he started a discussion that [got popularity on HackerNews](https://news.ycombinator.com/item?id=23224584) discussing how also a person like him doesn't understand a C++ code and just like everyone wrote an email to the mailing list of OpenBSD.

 **It's perfectly fine to admit ignorance in something**, especially when you are starting.